-2. Then take your top 10 blog posts, and determine their lengths using the Bulk web page word count checker.
+2. Then, take your top ten blog posts and determine their lengths using the Bulk web page word count checker.

-3. Determine the amount of content in your header, footer, and sidebar – for me I got 125 words so I subtracted that times ten (1,250) from the total of our top 10 blog post lengths combined (18,297).
+3. Determine the amount of content in your header, footer, and sidebar – for me, I got 125 words, so I subtracted that times ten (1,250) from the total of our top 10 blog post lengths combined (33,192).

-Top 10 Blog post lengths combined MINUS (Header, Footer, Sidebar lenth x 10) = Corrected Total Top 10 Blog post length DIVIDED BY 10 EQUALS your best blog post length for 2019 using the Top ten average method.
+Top 10 Blog post lengths combined MINUS (Header, Footer, Sidebar length x 10) = Corrected Total Top 10 Blog post length DIVIDED BY 10 EQUALS your best blog post length for 2019 using the Top Ten Average Method.

 What did you come up with using this method?
 I’d love to add to this post using the responses of people that read it – if you don’t mind taking 1 minute after you get your result and dropping it in the comments below.

-If enough people respond, I can add some further content, rounding out some of this anecdotal research into a more in-depth piece of content.
-Many other articles from reputable sources seem to indicate this kind of level of effort is the new normal – here are 5 other conclusions for the best length for blog content (in the last couple years.)
+If enough people respond, I can add some additional content, rounding out some of this anecdotal research into a more in-depth piece of content.

 How to focus on quality rather than quantity

-The most important piece of blogging – if you’re just joining the blogging community, or this SEO-focused subculture within the marketing community, is that you create content ‘of substance.’
+The most important piece of blogging – if you’re joining the blogging community or this SEO-focused subculture within the marketing community, is that you create content ‘of substance.’

 What does creating content ‘of substance’ mean?

-- Try to introduce new concepts in each of the blog posts you put out – don’t just regurgitate facts that others have already shared.
-For instance, in this blog post I came up with the ‘top 10 average method’ because I new it would be easy to remember, and perhaps it would make the concept of coming up with a website specific ‘best blog post length’ easier for the average person.
+- Try to introduce new concepts in each of the blog posts you put out – Don’t just regurgitate facts that others have already shared.
+For instance, in this blog post, I came up with the ‘Top Ten Average Method’ because I knew it would be easy to remember, and perhaps it would make the concept of coming up with a website specific ‘best blog post length’ easier for the average person.

 - Think about what kind of media would enhance the content experience – There are a wide array of things that could help your reader digest the concepts you’re sharing: Videos, memes, gifs, diagrams, graphs, infographics, quizzes, and calculators are just a few of them!

-- Really consider what the intent of people searching for the thing you are writing are looking for is – and how can you fulfill their need.
-One time I wrote a guide about ‘Conversion Rate Optimization’ (the art of getting more visitors to do what you want on your website), and it got traffic for things related to ‘converting files/optimization’, and I dumbly started to modify the article to be a little better suited for that term by adding variations of the keyword that would get people to click – but the article didn’t fulfill that NEED.
-So people likely left quickly – didn’t have a good experience on the site, and that’s bad.
+- Really consider what the intent of people searching for the thing you are writing about are looking for and how can you fulfill their need – One time, I wrote a guide about ‘Conversion Rate Optimization’ (the art of getting more visitors to do what you want on your website), and it got traffic for things related to ‘converting files/optimization,’ and I dumbly started to modify the article to be a little better suited for that term by adding variations of the keyword that would get people to click – but the article didn’t fulfill that NEED.
+So people likely left quickly and didn’t have a good experience on the site.
+That isn’t good.

-Overall – you want to try to increase traffic on your site, for things that you are actually the best at, and can help people with – not just mindlessly increase traffic for traffics sake.
+Overall, you want to increase traffic on your site for things that you are the best at and help people with – not just mindlessly increasing traffic for traffic’s sake.